-SPOT and Simplex Service Revenue
+Simplex Service Revenue

-We sell SPOT and Simplex services as annual or multi-year plans and recognize revenue ratably over the service term or as service is used, beginning when the service is activated by the customer.
+We sell Simplex services monthly, annual or multi-year plans and recognize revenue ratably over the service term or as service is used, beginning when the service is activated by the customer.

 IGO Service Revenue

 We earn a portion of our revenues through the sale of airtime minutes or data packages on a wholesale basis to IGOs.
 We recognize revenue from services provided to IGOs based upon airtime minutes or data packages used by their customers and in accordance with contractual fee arrangements.